datalad/datalad-next/README.md

 - `git-annex-backend-XDLRA` (originally available from the `mihextras` extension) is a custom external git-annex backend used by `git-remote-datalad-annex`.
 A base class to facilitate development of external backends in Python is also provided.
+- Enhance `datalad-configuration` to support getting configuration from "global" scope without a dataset being present.

 ## Summary of additional features for DataLad extension development